dentarg/auth0-blog/_posts/2017-12-05-angular-2-authentication.markdown

 * `app.component.css` - Holds the CSS styles for our root component
 * `app.component.html` - Holds the HTML view for our root component
-* `app.component.ts` - Holds the TypeScript logic for our root component
+* `app.component.ts` - Holds the TypeScript logic for our root component class
 * `app.module.ts` - Defines our global app dependencies
 * `app-routing.module.ts` - Defines our app's routes